docker/labs/dockercon-us-2017/windows-101/README.md

 Interactive containers are useful when you are putting together your own image.
 You can run a container and verify all the steps you need to deploy your app.
 Once you have it working, you can [commit](https://docs.docker.com/engine/reference/commandline/commit/) a running container to an image - but it's much better to capture those steps in a repeatable [Dockerfile](https://docs.docker.com/engine/reference/builder/).
 You'll do that in a later task.

 Now run `exit` to leave the PowerShell session.
 That stops the container process, so the container exits.
-You ran the container with the `--rm` flag, so Docker will delete it - run `docker ps -a` now and you'll see only the original Nano Server container.
+You ran the container with the `--rm` flag, so Docker will delete it.
+Run `docker container ls -a` now and you'll see only the original Nano Server container.

 ## <a name="task1.3"></a>Run a background IIS web server container

 Background containers are how you'll run your application.
-Here's a simple exmaple using another image from Microsoft - [microsoft/iis](https://store.docker.com/images/iis) which builds on top of the Windows Server Core image and installs the IIS Web Server feature:
+Here's a simple example using another image from Microsoft - [microsoft/iis](https://store.docker.com/images/iis) which builds on top of the Windows Server Core image and installs the IIS Web Server feature:

 ```
-docker run -d -p 80:80 --name iis microsoft/iis
+docker container run -d -p 80:80 --name iis microsoft/iis
 ```

 - `-d` starts in detached mode, Docker runs the container in the background and monitors it
 - `-p` publishes a port.
 The IIS image is built to allow traffic in on port 80.
 This maps port 80 on the host to port 80 in the container
 - `--name` gives the container a name so you can refer to it in management commands

 Open a browser on your laptop and go to the address of your VM.
-You'll see the basic IIS homepage, which is being generated by the container:
+You'll see the basic IIS homepage, which is being served by the container:

 ![IIS in a Windows Server Core container](images/iis.png)

 Publishing the container port means any traffic the VM receives on port 80 gets forwarded to the IIS container, and the responses are forwarded back.
-Back in your Windows Server VM, run `docker ps` and you'll see the IIS container is still running.
-Run `Get-Process` and you'll see all the processes running in the VM, which will include a line for the IIS worker process, `w3wp` - something like this:
+Back in your Windows Server VM, run `docker container ls` and you'll see the IIS container is still running.
+Run `Get-Process` and you'll see all the processes running in the VM, which will include a line for the IIS worker process running in the container, `w3wp` - something like this:

 ```
 Handles  NPM(K)    PM(K)      WS(K)     CPU(s)     Id  SI ProcessName